 NSA has generic protocols designed to meet common safety testing needs and NSA offers assistance in the design and execution of custom designed safety testing protocols.
-NSA offers two general approaches to neuropathologic safety testing, called “NeuroSafety Certification” and “Neurotoxicity Screening.”
-Additionally, due to the frequency of requests, NSA has developed a packaged certification protocol to meet the FDA requirements for N-methyl-Daspartic acid (NMDA) receptor antagonists.
+NSA offers the following general approaches to neuropathologic safety testing: * “NeuroSafety Certification,” * “Neurotoxicity Screening,” and * “NMDA Receptor Antagonists Certification”.

 Good Laboratory Practices (GLP)

-NSA is experienced in performing services compliant with GLP for any of the services offered by NSA.
-GLP is defined as Good Laboratory Practices as promulgated by USFDA 21CFR Part 58, USEPA and OECD.
-NSA utilizes an independent auditor with over 25 years QA experience to provide services related to all GLP-regulated studies that NSA performs.
+NSA has extensive experience performing all services compliant with GLP, defined as Good Laboratory Practices as promulgated by USFDA 21CFR Part 58, USEPA and OECD.
+NSA utilizes an independent auditor with over 30 years of Quality Assurance (QA) experience, who provides services related to all GLP regulated studies that are performed.